deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Allison's expression fell.
 "Oh.
 Shit."

 Xiù looked back and forth between them.
-"That's… slow, isn't it?"
+"That's... slow, isn't it?"

 "It's about five hundred times slower than *Sanctuary*'s cruising speed."
 Julian said.
 "And even for *Sanctuary* it was a week's travel back to the nearest station with an FTL relay."

-"So for us, that's… oh."
+"So for us, that's... oh."
 Mental arithmetic caught up with what he was saying.
 "Ten *years?"*

 "Should be less.
 Kirk told me once that the Dominion and Alliance both offer a big reward for picking up castaways, so we should be grabbed as soon as we're back within a few hundred light years of a major spacelane."
-He coughed, and there was a rattle in it. "'Course, that still leaves us God-knows how far from medical attention… "
+He coughed, and there was a rattle in it. "'Course, that still leaves us God-knows how far from medical attention... "

 "Just give us the best-case, babe."
 Allison groaned.
 "How long?"

-"…About… five or six years."
+"...About... five or six years."
 Julian admitted.
 It wasn't much of an improvement.

 "Does this thing even have supplies for that long?"
 Xiù asked, not even wanting to *think* about trying to recover in that cramped little space without a doctor or room to exercise.